zextras/tech-doc/source/carbonio/migration/preliminaries.rst

  Preliminaries
 ===============

-This page contains the definition of some important term used throughout the various migration procedures, an overview of the procedures' workflow, a list of task to be carried out before the actual migration, and finally the list and links to the various
+This page contains the definition of some important terms used throughout the various migration procedures, an overview of the procedures' workflow, a list of task to be carried out before the actual migration, and finally the list and links to the various